tomsom/yoga-linux/README.md

 ## Updates:
  - **Kernel 6.1+:**
   > Mic is working
-  > Machine seems to go reliably to s2idle state (and is also waking up without issues)
+  > Machine seems to go reliably to s2idle state (and is also waking up without issues for most laptops)

  - **Kernel 6.0+:**
   > Keyboard works without patching